BunsDev/iMO/README.md

 the property of QD (account receivable, or credit extended) that
 in the future they'll be redeemable for their underlying property.

-I dread bread redemption...the future is a projection (net present
+I dread bread redemption...the futures are a projection (net present
 value of force times distance): `work` (leverage is inter-subjective,
  a.k.a....dependant on the circumstances).
 Present's value enables